derekfulmer/auditor/README.md

 # Auditor
-## An attempt at collecting and publishing data for groups within an organization.
+## An attempt at collecting and publishing an organization's GitHub account information.

 ### Summary
-Annual and quarterly audits are common in many organizations.
-To make this somewhat easier, this script will fetch, parse, and publish data based on needs I have discovered.
-Though I have intended to make it as portable and resuable as possible, it currently focuses on fetching organizational data from GitHub.
+Query the GitHub API to return user account ID's, repository statistics, etc.

-## To run
+Created out of a need to regularly provide data for internal audits of applications and services used internally at an organization.

-`` virtualenv -p python3 venv``
+### To Do

-``source venv/bin/activate``
+- Publish the data to AWS S3

-``pip install -r requirements.txt``
+- Send an email when the data has successfully been published